-Known as the rarest Mustang ever made, the McLaren m81 Mustang was the first product of Ford's Special Vehicle Operations division.
-Only ten McLaren m81's were ever produced out of the 250 that were planned and the ones that were produced were built by hand.
+Known as one of the rarest Mustangs ever made, only ten McLaren M81's were ever produced out of the 250 that were planned.
+The ones that were produced were built by hand.

-Unveiled in 1994 by Saleen was the Saleen SR Mustang which featured 440 horsepower and could go from 0 to 60 in less than 6 seconds.
-In addition to being fast, the SR Mustang had a couple stylish features added such as five air scoops below the bumper.
+The Saleen SR Mustang was unveiled by Saleen in 1994.
+This special edition Mustang featured 440 horsepower and could go from 0 to 60 in less than 6 seconds.
+In addition to being fast, the SR Mustang had a couple of stylish features added such as five air scoops below the bumper.

 The 1967 Shelby Super Snake was a one of a kind, but since then there have been Super Snake variants made through the years, including ten new 1967 versions built in 2018.
 From the original Super Snake to the modern ones, Shelby's legacy is clear in these outstanding performance Mustangs.